-AMD platform HIP_ROCclr is defined on AMD platform that HIP use Radeon Open Compute Common Language Runtime, called ROCclr.
+The AMD platform HIP uses the Radeon Open Compute common language runtime called ROCclr.
 ROCclr is a virtual device interface that HIP runtimes interact with different backends, which allows runtimes to work on Linux and Windows without much effort.

 On the Nvidia platform, HIP is just a thin layer on top of CUDA.
 On a non-AMD platform, HIP runtime determines if nvcc is available and can be used.
 If available, HIP_PLATFORM is set to nvcc and underneath CUDA path is used.